 Remediating mould contamination should be conducted in accordance with best practice guidelines with the aim to effectively remove the contamination, prevent cross-contamination to other unaffected areas and prevent mould contamination from reoccurring.

-Where mould contamination is identified on air conditioning systems remedial works should be conducted in accordance made with industry standard AIRAH (The Australian Institute of Refrigeration, Air Conditioning and Heating) – Best Practice Guidelines: HVAC Hygiene and the National Air Duct Cleaners Association (NADCA) guideline ACR2013: Assessment, Cleaning, & Restoration of HVAC Systems.
+Where mould contamination is identified on air conditioning systems remedial works should be conducted in accordance made with industry Guideline AIRAH (The Australian Institute of Refrigeration, Air Conditioning and Heating) – HVAC Hygiene Best Practice Guideline and the National Air Duct Cleaners Association (NADCA) ACR, The NADCA Standard 2021: Assessment, Cleaning, & Restoration of HVAC Systems

 Where mould contamination is identified on other indoor surfaces remedial works should be conducted in accordance with the international standards and reference guides from the Institute of Inspection, Cleaning and Restoration Certification (IICRC) S520 for Professional Mould Remediation, and S500 for Professional Water Damage Remediation.